Demo - Rayleigh Benard#

 Here we are using the inner product notation

-Now perform some exact manipulations in the Fourier direction and introduce the 1D inner product notation for the \(x\)-direction
+Now perform some exact manipulations in the Fourier direction and introduce the

 By also simplifying the notation using summation of repeated indices, we get the following equation